Characters of the Marvel Cinematic Universe: M–Z: Wolfgang von Strucker

+Supreme Intelligence

+The Supreme Intelligence (portrayed by Annette Bening) is an artificial intelligence that is the ruler of the Kree.
+The Supreme Intelligence takes the physical form of the individual most respected by whoever is speaking to it when the person is hooked up to it.
+To Vers, it takes the form of Dr. Wendy Lawson (also portrayed by Bening), though Vers was initially unaware of who Lawson is due to her amnesia.
+A deleted scene from Captain Marvel had the Supreme Intelligence assuming the form of Yon-Rogg (portrayed by Jude Law) when chastising him, reflecting his ego.
+In 1995, the Supreme Intelligence sends Vers on a mission to Torfa to extract an undercover Kree operative, but the mission backfires and Vers is captured by a Skrull faction led by Talos.
+After Vers regains her memories and learns her true identity, she fights the Supreme Intelligence before defeating the Starforce.

+As of 2025, the character has appeared in two projects: the films Captain Marvel and The Marvels (non-speaking cameo).

 Surtur

 Surtur (motion-captured by Taika Waititi and voiced by Clancy Brown) is a Fire Demon, lord of Muspelheim, and a significant figure in the prophecy of Ragnarok as the one who would initiate the fall of Asgard.
-He imprisons Thor in his lair in Muspelheim and reveals that Odin is not on Asgard, where Surtur plans to unite his crown with the Eternal Flame so that he can cause Ragnarok, though Thor manages to defeat Surtur and escape with his crown.
+He imprisons Thor in his lair in Muspelheim and reveals that Odin is not on Asgard.
+Surtur plans to unite his crown with the Eternal Flame so that he can cause Ragnarok, though Thor manages to defeat him and escape with his crown.
 During his battle with Hela however, Thor realizes causing Ragnarok is the only way he can defeat her, so he tasks Loki with resurrecting Surtur with the Eternal Flame, allowing Surtur to succeed in his plans and kill Hela while Thor, Loki, and the Asgardians escape.